fhiso/legacy-format/dates.md

-standard does not specify the meaning conveyed by a *time zone designator*, but the syntax used is compatible with [ISO 8601] and the `xsd:time` *datatype* defined in [XSD Pt2], and a future version of this standard is likely to define by reference to the latter standard.
-If an application chooses not to ignore *time zone designators*, it should follow [XSD Pt2].
+standard does not specify the meaning conveyed by a *time zone designator*, but the syntax used is compatible with [ISO 8601] and the `xsd:time` *datatype* defined in [XSD Pt2], and a future version of this standard is likely to define it by reference to the latter standard.
+Application choosing not to ignore *time zone designators* are encouraged to follow [XSD Pt2].

 Formally, the `elf:Time` *datatype* is a *structured non-language-tagged datatype* which has the following *properties*: